 The Company's operations are currently not generating positive cash flow; as such, the Company is dependent on external financing to fund its activities.
 In order to carry out potential expansion and to continue operations, and pay for administrative costs, the Company will spend its existing working capital, and raise additional amounts as needed.
 Companies in this stage typically rely upon equity and debt financing or joint venture partnerships to fund their operations.

 The current financial markets are very difficult and there is no certainty with respect to the Company's ability to raise capital.
 Management may require to seek additional sources of financing in the form of equity or debt financing in the future.
 These uncertainties may cast significant doubt about the Company's ability to continue as a going concern.

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
+The Company's overall strategy with respect to capital risk management remained unchanged during the year ended June 30, 2022.
 The Company is not subject to any externally imposed capital requirements.

-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)